 For the same reason, it’s a good idea to spend a few minutes clearing up the desktop dock.

 You can yank seldom-used icons out of the dock by dragging them out with your mouse.
 Doing so won’t delete the app, only its dock icon, and by paring down the number of icons in the dock, you’ll be making the dock itself that much more useful.

 If you would like some tools for organize the desktop, check out the guide: Top Mac Apps to Clean & Organize Your Desktop

 2. Do basic clean with “Optimize Storage”

-If you’re using macOS Sierra, it has a feature that will help tremendously with your basic cleaning: Optimize Storage.
+If you’re using macOS Sierra or later, it has a feature that will help tremendously with your basic cleaning: Optimize Storage.

 You can use Optimize Storage to activate the Store in iCloud option, remove iTunes videos you’ve watched (they can be re-downloaded), set it to empty the Trash automatically, reduce clutter caused by large files and downloads, and a lot more.

 Optimize Storage is especially handy if you’re using a Mac laptop with flash storage.
 You usually don’t get the same amount of space as you would with a hard drive, so managing your space becomes more important.